Regardless of what you need to monitor, you need a solid foundation such as event processing, data logic, storage and the presentation.

 The top dependency is the NetCrunch machine - if it loses connection, NetCrunch stops monitoring everything.
 Additionally, NetCrunch monitors its internal processes to make sure everything is working fine.

-For a larger number of nodes, summary view aggregates statuses in a more concise, per service view.
+For a larger number of nodes, status view aggregates statuses in a concise, per service view.

 Another easy to configure dashboard showing top statistics for the Atlas view.

 @@img:top-charts.png Top Charts